-Many states allow you to use funds from a 529 plan—up to $10,000 a year, per student—to pay for K-12 tuition.
+Many states allow you to use funds from a 529 plan—up to $10,000 per student in 2025—to pay for K-12 tuition and other qualified education expenses.

 A financial advisor can help you determine the appropriate education funding strategy for your situation.